 In New York, the Essential Plan (Basic Health Program) is an Insurance Affordability Program that offers qualified individuals and families a choice of plans through the New York State of Health Marketplace.
 To be eligible, individuals must be ages 19-64, reside in New York State, and not be eligible for Medicaid or Child Health Plus.
-These plans were built based on a Health Maintenance Organization (HMO) model, where Members are required to use participating MVP Providers, hospitals, and other Providers for all covered services.
-Essential Plans include a \$125 reimbursement for qualified wellness items and activities.
+Health Maintenance Organizations (HMO) are the models for this plan and Members must use participating MVP Providers, hospitals, and other Providers for all covered services.
+Essential Plans include a \$ \$225 reimbursement for qualified wellness items and activities.
 These plans also include coverage for Virtual Care, Vision, and Dental benefits.